-Famous for its deep abyss and cliff walls almost perpetually shrouded in darkness, Colorado’s Black Canyon of the Guinnison attracts thousands of tourists per year from all over the country.
+Famous for its deep abyss and cliff walls almost perpetually shrouded in darkness, Colorado’s Black Canyon of the Gunnison attracts thousands of tourists per year from all over the country.
 It was designated a national wilderness area in 1976.

 Although formally recognized as a national park in 1999 and now managed by the National Park Services, nearly 15,000 acres of this natural wonder are still considered wilderness and home to pristine areas filled with unique and undisturbed wildlife.